When is it no longer worth having comprehensive insurance?

 Katrin Straub

-Managing Director at nextsure
+CEO at nextsure

 The topic in brief and concise terms

-Cost-Benefit Analysis: Critically Examine Comprehensive Insurance
+Cost-Benefit Analysis: Critically Review the Comprehensive Insurance

-• Vehicle Value: Has the value dropped so much that the additional cost of fully comprehensive cover is no longer worthwhile?
-This is often the case when the value is below 4,000 euros.
+• Vehicle value: Has the value fallen so much that the additional cost for comprehensive cover is no longer worthwhile?
+This is often the case when the value is below €4,000.

 When is third-party car insurance sufficient?